 The MassTransfer Block refers to a set of core (general education ) requirements, consisting of 34 college-level credits.
 These credits, when completed together with a 2.0 or higher GPA, fully transfer to any Massachusetts public higher education institution, even if you don't have your associate's degree.
 These credits also satisfy the core (general education) requirements at any other Massachusetts public higher education institution, with the receiving institution being able to add no more than six additional credits/two courses.

-For students interested in pursuing a degree in the evening, Bridgewater offers the following evening degree programs: Accounting & Finance, Art, Communication Studies, Criminal Justice, Economics, English, Management, Psychology, Sociology and Special Education-Teachers of Students with Moderate Disabilities (PreK-8 or 9-12).
+For students interested in completing a degree in the evening, Bridgewater offers the following evening baccalaureate degree completion programs: Accounting & Finance, Art, Communication Studies, Criminal Justice, Economics, English, Management, Psychology, Sociology and Special Education (Teachers of Students with Moderate Disabilities (PreK-8 or 5-12) concentration.

 Bridgewater welcomes international applicants and recommends that international students begin the application process at least eight months prior to the semester for which they are applying.